EdgeDLT/nurl/README.md

 ## How to Use

 To navigate using a `.neo` domain, simply type the `.neo` domain into your address bar, appending a trailing slash `/` at the end.
 For instance, entering `status.edge.neo/` will take you to a node status page.
+Not using the trailing slash may cause your browser to interpret the domain as a search, which will not be redirected.

+Links generally work fine.
+For example, install the extension then click -> [https://status.edge.neo](https://status.edge.neo).

 The domain must have a valid Neo Name Service CNAME record pointing at a traditional web domain.
 View the NeoNS docs for help setting up records.